Bittersweet, Celastrus scandens VS Asian bittersweet, Celastrus orbiculatus

 A non-native plant is one that is growing in a place other than its natural habitat.
 Non-native plants can refer to plants that grow naturally in North America but are out of their natural place as well as plants from other places around the globe.
-The English ivy pictured above was taken by Douglas Galbi in Arlington, VA.

 Some non-native plants were introduced accidentally, while others were brought for food, forage, as medicines or ornamentals.
 Plant seeds have traveled long distances in hay stored as food for livestock on ships (and later discarded at a port); in packing materials used for china and other fragile goods; on hikers boots and horses hooves; on wind currents, and numerous other ways.
 Many plants are carried intentionally from one area to another, as favored foods or ornamental plants.